LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

     - `<formats>`
       - Container for formats of the text version.
 A `<formats>` element may include the following children:
         - `<item>`
           - Container for a format of the text version.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
             - `<url>` (e.g. https://www.congress.gov/117/bills/hr3076/BILLS-117hr3076ih.xml)
               - The URL for the text version format in Congress.gov.
             - `<type>` (e.g. Formatted XML)